-Men need to be able to recognize the signs that they are developing benign prostatic hyperplasia before the condition causes them to suffer urinary problems associated with the condition.
+Men need to be able to recognize the signs of prostate growth before the condition causes them to suffer urinary problems associated with the condition.

 When the symptoms are detected, and appropriate action is taken early, then the man can obtain the right treatments to help avoid them from experiencing a worsening of the condition.